juice-shop/juice-shop-tutorials/customization/README.md

 ```
 NODE_ENV=15-photo_wall npm start
 ```
+In this config you defined your first own photo wall entry (i.e. "memory").
+When configuring own memories, they replace the original ones.
+This leaves some challenges impossible to solve, which is reported as validation errors in the config.

 ### 16. Default Challenge Memories
 ```
 NODE_ENV=16-default_challenge_memories npm start
 ```
+The quickest way to get back to a working configuration, is to add back all original memories from `default.yml` which were needed for hacking challenges.
+When starting the Juice Shop, you now see some of these plus your own original photo wall entry.

 ### 17. Avatars
 ```
 NODE_ENV=17-avatars npm start
 ```
+Launch any tutorial from the Score Board to see your overwritten Hacking Instructor avatar.
+Similarly, open the Support Chat Bot (when logged in) to enjoy its new avatar.

 ### 18. Final Touch
 ```
 NODE_ENV=18-final_touch npm start
 ```
+This collection of smaller customizations are barely noticable.
+To check out all of their effect...
+* ...visit the Accounts > Orders & Payments > Recycle page
+* ...solve the _Blockchain Hype_ challenge
+* ...and the _Exposed Metrics_ challenge.